iq-motion-control/iq-module-communication-doc/docs/tutorials/motor_noise_debugging.rst

 Grounding Your Vertiq Module's Frame
 #####################################################

-Vertiq's Pro Kit modules, as well as many modular motors in the 40, 60, and 81 diameter families are shipped with a user accessible, nonpopulated component footprint.
+Vertiq's Pro Kit modules, as well as many Vertiq G2 modules are shipped with a user accessible, nonpopulated component footprint.
 This footprint provides a convenient method for connecting the module’s frame to the V- electrical ground through a mounting screw.
 Illustrations of the 40, 60, and 81 sized modules and their connector boards are provided below.
 The nonpopulated footprint’s pads and the mounting screws are labeled: